Maui’s best campgrounds

 and Cabins in Haleakala National Park:

-There are three remote, hike-in spots to stay the night in the Haleakala wilderness: Paliku, Holua, and Kapalaoa.
-All three require significant hiking and wilderness experience, preparation, and an adventurous spirit.
-Hikers are rewarded with sightings of the endangered Nene bird, volcanic cinder cones, and historic lodging in the midst of desolation.
+There are three remote, hike-in spots to stay the night in the wilderness of Haleakala.
+They are Paliku, Holua, and Kapalaoa.
+All three of them require extensive hiking and wilderness experience, full preparation, and an adventurous spirit.
+Hikers will be rewarded with rare sightings of the endangered Nene bird, as well as views of volcanic cinder cones and historic lodging in the midst of desolation.

-Paliku and Holua offer tent camping with a permit, and all three provide wilderness cabins with advance reservations.
+Paliku and Holua offer tent camping to those with a permit, and all three sites provide wilderness cabins with advance reservations.
 Permits for free tent camping can be obtained at the Haleakala Visitor’s Center from 8 am to 3 pm up to 24 hours in advance.
-Cabin reservations are available up to 6 months in advance with a flat fee charged per night.
-Cabins come with 12 bunks, a wood burning stove, cooking utensils, and dishes but they have no electricity.
+Cabin reservations can be made up to 6 months in advance and there is a flat fee charged per night.
+The cabins each come with 12 bunks, a wood burning stove, and some cooking utensils and dishes, but they have no electricity.

 - The Haleakala campsites and cabins sit in remote areas.